j-rea/ch3-git-basics/README.md

 based on [Chapter 3](https://infx511.github.io/git-basics.html) of the [Introduction to Programming for Information and Data Science](https://infx511.github.io/) course book.

-Solutions can be found in the `solution` branch.
+Solutions can be found in the `solution` branch.I'm actually reading a readme file?
+No one reads those.